 Setting up a canister filter is not very complicated if you know what steps to follow.
 The main focus while installing the filter is to be careful and do the attachments properly.
 As there are many external filters available in the market, keep in mind each brand comes with different configurations.

-OASE BioMaster Thermo, Hydor, Fluval fx6, Sunsun, Penn Plax cascade are some of the most popular canister filters you can buy for your aquarium filtration.
+OASE BioMaster Thermo, Hydor, Fluval fx6, Sunsun, and Penn Plax cascade are some of the most popular canister filters you can buy for your aquarium filtration.
 While the basic rules are similar, a few steps might be different depending on the manufacturer.
 But you can install them yourself nonetheless.

 To help you understand the installation process, all the necessary steps are mentioned below with a description.